 Submit application through the Physician Assistant Centralized Application Service (CASPA) https://caspa.liaisoncas.com.

-All requested materials must be verified by the August 1 deadline to be considered.
+The application of the student must be designated as VERIFIED by CASPA by August 1 of the application year to be considered for admission.
 Please review the CASPA website carefully for the definition of VERIFIED.

 It is the applicant’s responsibility to review the progress of their CASPA application on the CASPA website.